-The authors thank J. Cuenco and Z.-S. J. Liang for annotating part of the ground-truth data, N. Dalal and P. Felzenszwalb for the detection algorithms from [25] and [26], and P. Dollar for running these algorithms.
-The authors also thank the anonymous reviewers for their helpful comments.
-This work was supported by NSF CCF-0830535, IIS-0812235, and the Research Grants Council of the Hong Kong SAR, China [9041552 (CityU 110610)].
+The authors would like to thank J. Cuenco and Z.-S. J. Liang for annotating part of the ground-truth data, N. Dalal and P. Felzenszwalb for the detection algorithms from [25] and [26], P. Dollar for running these algorithms, and the anonymous reviewers for their helpful comments.